Optimal Estimation of Shared Singular Subspaces across Multiple Noisy Matrices

 \end{theorem}

 Theorem \ref{generalbounds} asserts that when both shared and unshared vectors are present, the rate-optimal estimation can be achieved, given that the location of the shared vectors can be identified.
 Compared with Theorem \ref{upperlowerbound}, Theorem \ref{generalbounds} indicates that the minimax-optimal estimation requires both a sufficiently large minimum eigen-gap at the switch location, and a minimum singular value condition.
-Indeed, under the current assumptions, the minimum singular value $\sigma_{\min}^2(U_{shared})$, among those associated to the singular vectors in $U_{shared}$, and the minimum eigen-gap $\mathop{\min}\limits_{1 \leq k \leq N}g_k^2$ have the same order

-where $s=\text{argmin}_k g_k^2$.
+Indeed, under the current assumptions, the minimum singular value $\sigma_{\min}^2(U_{shared})$, among those associated to the singular vectors in $U_{shared}$, and the minimum eigen-gap $\mathop{\min}\limits_{1 \leq k \leq N}g_k^2$ have the same order where $s=\text{argmin}_k g_k^2$.
 The eigen-gap requirement at the switch points is necessary.
-When the gap is too small, it becomes difficult to effectively distinguish between shared and unshared singular vectors, resulting in a fundamental limitation in estimation due to non-identifiability; see Section S1.1 of Supplement for detailed discussion.
-On the other hand, the eigen-gap condition is only required at the switch points -- if the vector type remains unchanged, insufficient or even no eigen-gap between the singular vectors does not affect our theoretical results.
+When the gap is too small, it becomes difficult to effectively distinguish between shared and unshared singular vectors, resulting in a fundamental limitation in estimation due to non-identifiability.
+On the other hand, the eigen-gap condition is only required at the switch points.
+If the vector type remains unchanged, insufficient or even no eigen-gap between the singular vectors does not affect our theoretical results.